 Ruby and corundum mineralisation is found in two styles: primary amphibolite, and a secondary gravel bed.
 The main source of rubies and corundum is secondary mineralisation, although mining has also occurred from the primary mineralisation.
 The secondary gravel bed horizon comprises variably rounded quartz and clastic fragments, forming a semi-continuous horizon, at or near the basement contact.
-The gravel bed horizon is generally less than 2 m thick, with an average thickness of 0.45 m.
+The gravel bed horizon is generally less than two metres thick, with an average thickness of 0.45 m.
 The primary mineralisation is associated with a variably weathered amphibolite unit, which is being mined in the Maninge Nice area.

 Within the gravel bed unit, the quality and quantity of ruby gemstones varies significantly across the deposit.
 The grade and type of ruby encountered also varies across the secondary mineralisation (Figure M4).
-MRM attributes this to the variability of the primary host lithology, the geomorphology of the area, and the nature of the physical and chemical weathering during deposition of the secondary mineralisation.
+MRM attributes this to the variability of the primary host lithology, the geomorphology of the area, and the nature of the physical and chemical weathering during the deposition of the secondary mineralisation.

 Differences in the grade and quality of stones recovered from Mugloto and Glass are attributed to different primary sources.
-Geochemical analyses and XRF studies indicate that the ruby/corundum recovered from Glass are typically higher in Cr and V, and lower in Fe than stones from Mugloto.
+Geochemical analyses and studies done using a portable X-ray fluorescent analyser indicate that the ruby/corundum recovered from Glass are typically higher in Cr and V, and lower in Fe than stones from Mugloto.